Clad3815/ai-function-helper/README.md

           "time": "09:00",
           "activity": "Visit Senso-ji Temple",
           "description": "Start your trip with a visit to Tokyo's oldest temple, experiencing its rich history and architecture."
         },
-        {
-          "time": "13:00",
-          "activity": "Explore Akihabara",
-          "description": "Dive into Tokyo's tech culture in this electronics and anime mecca."
-        },
-        {
-          "time": "19:00",
-          "activity": "Dinner at Robot Restaurant",
-          "description": "Experience a unique blend of technology and entertainment at this quirky dinner show."
-        }
-      ]
-    },
-    {
-      "day": 2,
-      "activities": [
-        {
-          "time": "10:00",
-          "activity": "Tour the Tsukiji Outer Market",
-          "description": "Explore the world's largest fish market and try some fresh sushi."
-        },
         ...
       ]